 After taking the bread and giving thanks, [Jesus] broke it and gave it to them, saying, “This is my body, which is given for you.
 Do this in remembrance of me.”
-In the same way, he took the cup after the meal and said, “This cup is the new covenant by my blood, which is poured … Continue reading communion, rice pudding, and a pot of tea
+In the same way, he took the cup after the meal and said, “This cup is the new covenant by … Continue Reading communion, rice pudding, and a pot of tea

 We lose our bearings when we attempt to satisfy ourselves with what is counterfeit, false, and fundamentally unsatisfying.
 Here in the west we’re trained in excess, instructed to consume more, and misled by advertising designed to facilitate profit to the extent that we double down on the “more is better” philosophy.
 In consequence, we load up on what cannot satisfy, hoping that sheer volume will make the difference.
 But it never will.